 Penalties for breaches of the Fair Trading Act

 Breaching the Fair Trading Act can lead to fines of up to $200,000 for licensees and $600,000 for agencies.
 The courts can also grant an injunction and can order corrective advertising.

 What this means for you

-You need to be vigilant and take steps to ensure that statements you and your agency make (whether verbally to a prospective purchaser or in advertising) are accurate, genuine and can be substantiated.
+You need to be vigilant and take steps to ensure that statements you and your agency make (whether verbally to a prospective purchaser or in advertising) are accurate, genuine and substantiated.

 When an agency agreement ends, it’s important to make sure that all the marketing ceases.
 All media, including physical advertisements, printed media and any digital advertisements run through websites or social media should be removed.